Functions

 - roll back writes and events from that transaction

-- still consume stamps up to the failure point
+- still consume chi up to the failure point

 Disallowed Function Patterns